What Is Ehlers-Danlos Syndrome? :

 Dermatosparaxis Type of Ehlers-Danlos:

 Severe skin fragility and bruising are characteristics of the Dermatosparaxis Type Of Ehlers-Danlos.
 Skin texture is soft and sagging.
-Hernias
+Hernias are not uncommon.

 Increasing Awareness of Ehlers-Danlos Syndrome :